handsontable/handsontable/docs/content/guides/columns/column-filter.md

 :::

-To enable filtering without the other column menu items, configure the column menu to show the filter items only.
+To enable filtering without the default column menu items (**Insert column left** etc.), configure the column menu to show the filter items only.

 ::: only-for javascript